redfoxofwealden/oxnead-pub-quiz/README.md

 #### Lighthouse reports

-The reports have been genereated using Google Chrome after deployment to GitHub: one for mobile devices, the other for desktop.
+The reports have been produced using Google Chrome after deployment to GitHub: one for mobile devices, the other for desktop.

 ##### Mobile devices